 SOAP commands cannot be sent over a shared port.

 However, a daemon may be configured to open a fixed, non-shared port,

 in addition to using a shared port.

 USE_SHARED_PORT = True and by specifying a fixed port for the daemon

 <SUBSYS>_ARGS = -p <portnum>.

 The TCP connections required to manage standard universe jobs do not make use of shared ports.

-Condor can run on machines with multiple network interfaces.
-Starting with Condor version 6.7.13 (and therefore all Condor 6.8 and more recent versions), new functionality is available that allows even better support for multi-homed machines, using the configuration variable BIND_ALL_INTERFACES .
+HTCondor can run on machines with multiple network interfaces.
+Starting with HTCondor version 6.7.13 (and therefore all HTCondor 6.8 and more recent versions), new functionality is available that allows even better support for multi-homed machines, using the configuration variable BIND_ALL_INTERFACES .
 A multi-homed machine is one that has more than one NIC (Network Interface Card).
 Further improvements to this new functionality will remove the need for any special configuration in the common case.
 For now, care must still be given to machines with multiple NICs, even when using this new configuration variable.